Laleh-S/pac-man-game/README.md

 - GitHub Pages

 ## Planning
 Although I played Pac-Man many times before, I never made the game.
 Therefore, I began researching to get an idea of the design pattern.
 After the  research, I had a better understanding of how the Pac-Man game really works behind the scenes.
 So I started thinking and planning about the functions and the features I would like to include in my game.
 Once I had a basic layout and features in mind I started with the whiteboarding.
+I have also planned the timeline and set a target for MVP.

 <img width="1178" alt="Screen Shot 2022-09-06 at 19 21 52" src="https://user-images.githubusercontent.com/92860992/188717974-8661f786-a694-4ffb-9022-293e1c1c6103.png">

+## Timeline

 ## Project Screenshot